 Using the polishing cloth again, I applied the product in small sections.
 It is best to wait at least 5 minutes after application to allow the Renovateur to soak into the leather.
 When time was up, excess Renovateur was removed using a polishing brush.

-3. The next step was the Pommadier Crème Polish.
-Crème polishes are fantastic as they further condition, add colour and build a protective wax finish.
+3. The next step was the Pommadier Cream Polish in Cognac 10.
+Cream polishes are fantastic as they further condition, add colour and build a protective wax finish.
 The Saphir Medaille d’Or range has 14 colours to choose from.
-The exact match for this shoe was the Light Brown however I went with Cognac to provide depth and a richer tone to the shoe.
+The exact match for this shoe was the Light Brown, however, I went with Cognac to provide depth and a richer tone to the shoe.

-This process was repeated twice, however depending on the result you want to achieve, you can apply more coats of crème polish.
+This process was repeated twice, however depending on the result you want to achieve, you can apply more coats of cream polish.

 4. The final step, adding Flat Waxed Laces in Dark Brown.
 Definitely an improvement from the old frayed ones he was using.